Mass-Independent Scheme to Test the Quantumness of a Massive Object

-For increasing the critical detection efficiency in light scattering techniques one could use collection optics with high numerical aperture, for example, parabolic mirrors~\cite{Vovrosh-Ulbricht}.
+For increasing the critical detection efficiency in light-scattering techniques, one could use collection optics with a high numerical aperture--for example, parabolic mirrors~\cite{Vovrosh-Ulbricht}.
 The high spatial resolution could be achieved by illuminating only either to the left or right of $x=\beta_i$ at instant $t=t_i$ with a sharp drop of profile at the point $x=\beta_i$.
-If after $0.01$ s with a nW laser, no scattered light is obtained, it immediately implies that the operator having acted upon the object, for light shown on the left half, is the projector associated with the $+1$ eigenvalue of $\hat{O}_i$ with the location of the boundary between the two measurement regions, $x=\beta_i$, being at angstrom resolution.
-Such spatial resolution has been achieved in optical imaging of single molecules~\cite{Vahid} and in optomechanical experiments~\cite{Ulbricht,Tracy} by using optical interferometry.
+If no scattered light is obtained after $0.01$ s with a nW laser illuminating the left half, it immediately implies a $+1$ outcome, with the location $x=\beta_i$ being at angstrom resolution.
+Such spatial resolution has been achieved in the optical imaging of single molecules~\cite{Vahid} and in optomechanical experiments~\cite{Ulbricht,Tracy} by using optical interferometry.

+Finally, we note that most of the magnitudes of violations of NSIT or LGI are $\sim 10^{-1}$.
+Since $n$ number of runs can determine outcome probabilities with uncertainty $\sim 1/\sqrt{n}$, we require $10^4$ experimental runs to ensure that the statistical error is 1 order of magnitude less than the mean value of the violations.